The Impact of Poor Quality Housing on a Senior Citizen's Life

 Alternatively, she could let them take her to court and hope the judge accepted her version of events.

 Or finally, she could declare herself bankrupt.
-Her daughter advised the latter.

-But Ivy is loathe to do this.
+But mum was loathe to do this.

 "It will mean my name going in the local paper," she explained.
 "I would lose my dignity.
 I just can't do it."

-Anyone looking to take out a tenancy - or indeed sign any documents with legal repercussions - should always read the small print.
+Anyone looking to take out a tenancy - or indeed sign any documents with legal repercussions - should ALWAYS read the small print.
 Make sure you know what you are signing before putting pen to paper.

 In particular, elderly people who are concerned they might not understand need to have someone with them who can check out the fine details before they sign on the dotted line.
-It could have life-shattering consequences.
+It could have life-changing consequences.